rbturnbull/pytestzoo/README.md

 Testing is the engineering version of 'measure twice, cut once.’
-Tests are the safety net that lets you move fast without breaking things You can write tests now, or you can debug later — with interest
+Tests are the safety net that lets you move fast without breaking things You can write tests now, or you can debug later — with interest If it isn't tested, it shouldn't be in main.

 ## Install the dependencies